Ingrid Bisu

-Ingrid Wan (née Bișu) (born 15 September, 1987) is a Romanian–American actress, producer, and screenwriter, best known for her appearance in the dramedy Toni Erdmann (2016).
-She is also known for co-writing the horror film Malignant (2021).
+Ingrid Wan (née Bișu) (born 15 September 1987) is a Romanian–American actress, producer, and screenwriter.
+She is best known for her appearance in the film Toni Erdmann (2016) and for co-writing and executive producing the horror films Malignant (2021) and Soulm8te (2026).

-Early life and family
+Early life

 Bisu was born on 15 September 1987 in Bucharest to Romanian-German parents.
 She grew up in the German community in Romania, attending the German kindergarten, high school, and college in Bucharest.

 In 2003, at the age of 16, Bisu had her first photoshoot in the teenage magazine "Cool Girl" and then landed her first commercial for Orange S.A.
 Mobile, which was broadcast in Israel and Romania.